 Want to go to Phare?

-At $15, it’s an absolute steal, and you can be confident your money is going back into a truly amazing programme.
+Tickets start at $18.
+It’s definitely worth every cent, and you can be confident your money is going back into a truly amazing programme.

 Enjoy the show!